warniiiz/next-base64-encoder/README.md

 ### In Node.js

-You can check performance encoding / decoding performances, on different string lengths, running the following command:
+You can check encoding / decoding performances, on different string lengths, running the following command:

 ```javascript
 npm run perf